regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

 {{ return $return }}
 ```
 1. We want to safely use `range` on the value of our _returning partial_ In order to make sure the returned value is of type `slice`, we make our _returning variable_ defaults to an empty one.
-2. `range` fails gracefuly on empty slices but breaks builds on any other types.
+2. `range` fails gracefully on empty slices but breaks builds on any other types.
 So it's always safer to wrap our `range` calls with a `with` unless you're certain your value is a slice.
 3. We're calling our previously coded _returning partial_, but this time caching it.
 For variants we use the value of both its arguments.
 4. We create a map and store it in a variable for better readability.
 Because our `$tag` is declared inside the `range` context, it can not collide with another `$tag` from say, the next tag in the list.
-5. We use the [`append`](https://gohugo.io/functions/append/#readout) function to add our `$tag` map to the slice we'll utlimately return.
+5. We use the [`append`](https://gohugo.io/functions/append/#readout) function to add our `$tag` map to the slice we'll ultimately return.
 6. 🎉

 And now from our template file: